NicTheFifth/HadesOneshot/Boons.md

 As said above, you may only have one each of the normal, special and dodge boons.
 However, there exists a mechanic that allows you to switch to another god's boon.
 The rule for this is the following:
 1. The replacement boon will be the same level as the existing boon;
 2. and the replacement boon will be one rarity higher.

+These rules establish that a heroic boon will not have a possible replacement.